Kill Bill: Volume 1: Plot

-Years earlier, the cops investigate the massacre at the wedding chapel.
-The sheriff discovers that the Bride is alive but comatose.
-In the hospital, Deadly Viper Elle Driver prepares to assassinate the Bride via lethal injection, but Bill aborts the mission at the last moment.
-Although Elle vehemently disagrees, Bill considers it dishonorable to kill the defenseless Bride.
-Awakening from her coma, the Bride is horrified to find that she is no longer pregnant.
-She first kills a man who intends to rape her while she is unconscious, then a hospital worker who has raped her and has been selling her body while she was comatose.
-She takes the hospital worker's truck and teaches herself to walk again.
-Resolving to kill Bill and the other Deadly Vipers, the Bride picks her first target: O-Ren Ishii, now the leader of the Tokyo yakuza.
+In the hospital, a disguised Elle Driver, one of the Deadly Vipers, attempts to euthanize the Bride.
+Bill aborts the mission at the last moment, considering it dishonorable to kill her while she is defenseless.
+Four years later, the Bride wakes up and is horrified to discover she is no longer pregnant.
+She rips out the tongue of and then stabs to death a man who intends to rape her, and then uses the door to smash in the head of a hospital worker who has been selling her body while she was comatose.
+She takes the hospital worker's truck and vows to kill Bill and the other Deadly Vipers.